sowoi/check-nextcloud-security/README.md

 ```

-- Create a new Service object:
+- Create a new Service object.
+- Please do not run the query too often or you will be banned.
+In the template below 24 hours are given.
+I would not have it checked more often than that.

 ```
 object Service "Service: Nextcloud Security Scan" {
    import               "generic-service"
    host_name =          "YOUR NEXTCLOUD HOST"
    check_command =      "check_nextcloud_security"
+   check_interval = 24h
 }
 ```